|Central Canada SFI Implementation

 The SFI program is a comprehensive system of principles, objectives

 and scientists that, when put into practice, ensures forests

 are being managed in a sustainable manner.

-SFI's profile in Canada continues to grow as Forest Management practices
+SFI's profile in Canada continues to grow as Forest Management

-are in the process of certifying to the standard.
+certified or are in the process of certifying to the standard.

 To learn more about the SFI program, please visit SFI's website.
 To stay

 informed you can also view the SFI blog "Good for Forests"

 or the SFI monthly newsletter "SFI in Brief"